-\paragraph{\knn with interval large than $c$} Our best results are achieved with \knn where the size of the neighbor interval $(k-c';k]$ is equal to the number of samples $c'$ that the strategy should generate.
+Our best results are achieved with \knn where the size of the neighbor interval $(k-c';k]$ is equal to the number of samples $c'$ that the strategy should generate.
 In addition to this, we also experimented with large intervals, e.g., $(1000;2000]$, from which $c'$ papers are randomly sampled.
 This approach yields comparable results but suffers from a larger effect of randomness and is therefore more difficult to optimize.